Cray-HPE/docs-csm/upgrade/update_management_network.md

 ```

 - If the firmware is not on 1.4.20, notify the admin and get it updated before proceeding.
-- If you can't get the firmware version, have the admin check for you.
+- If you cannot get the firmware version, have the admin check for you.
 - (Aruba & Dell) If the CMMs are on the correct version, verify the LAG configuration is setup correctly.
 - These configurations can be found on the CDU switch pages under the "Configure LAG for CMMs" section.
     - Dell [Dell CDU](../install/configure_dell_cdu_switch.md)